-We believe that our currently available cash and cash equivalents and cash generated from operations will be sufficient to satisfy our operating and working capital requirements for the next 12 months and for the foreseeable future.
+We believe that our currently available cash and cash equivalents and cash generated from operations will be sufficient to satisfy our operating and working capital requirements the foreseeable future.
 We expect to acquire or develop additional locations and expand some of our current facilities in the foreseeable future.
 We may be required to raise additional cash through drawdowns on our Revolving Loan Facility or issuance of additional equity to fund this expansion.
 Although the timing and magnitude of growth through expansion and acquisitions are not predictable, the opening of new greenfield yards is contingent upon our ability to locate property that (i) is in an area in which we have a need for more capacity; (ii) has adequate size given the capacity needs; (iii) has the appropriate shape and topography for our operations; (iv) is reasonably close to a major road or highway; and (v) most importantly, has the appropriate zoning for our business.
-Costs to develop a new yard can range from \$3.0 to \$50.0 million, depending on size, location and developmental infrastructure requirements.

-As of July 31, 2021, \$159.5 million of the \$1.0 billion of cash, cash equivalents, and restricted cash was held by our foreign subsidiaries.
+As of July 31, 2022, \$96.7 million of the \$1.4 billion of cash, cash equivalents, and restricted cash was held by our foreign subsidiaries.
 If these funds are needed for our operations in the U.S., the repatriation of these funds could still be subject to the foreign withholding tax following the U.S. Tax Reform.
 However, our intent is to permanently reinvest these funds outside of the U.S. and our current plans do not require repatriation to fund our U.S. operations.

-Net cash provided by operating activities increased for fiscal 2021 as compared to fiscal 2020 due to improved cash operating results primarily from an increase in service and vehicle sales revenues, partially offset by an increase in yard operations and general and administrative expenses, and changes in operating assets and liabilities.
-The change in operating assets and liabilities was primarily the result of a decrease in funds received in accounts receivable of \$143.5 million and a decrease in cash generated from the sale of inventory of \$49.0 million, partially offset by net income taxes receivable of \$12.9 million primarily related to excess tax benefits from stock option exercises, decreases in funds primarily used to pay land acquisition deposits of of \$6.9 million, and decreases in funds used to pay accounts payable of \$2.9 million.
+Net cash provided by operating activities increased for fiscal 2022 as compared to fiscal 2021 due to improved cash operating results primarily from an increase in service and vehicle sales revenues, partially offset by an increase in yard operations and general and administrative expenses, and changes in operating assets and liabilities was primarily the result of an increase in funds received in accounts receivable of \$29.8 million and a increase in cash generated from the sale of inventory of \$13.8 million, partially offset by net income taxes receivable of \$36.6 million primarily related to excess tax benefits from stock option exercises and an investment in solar investment tax credit, and decreases in funds used to pay accounts payable of \$8.3 million.

-Net cash used in investing activities decreased for fiscal 2021 as compared to fiscal 2020 due primarily to decreases in capital expenditures and acquisitions and proceeds from the sale of assets.
+Net cash used in investing activities decreased for fiscal 2022 as compared to fiscal 2021 due primarily to decreases in capital expenditures net against an increase in acquisitions and proceeds from the sale of assets.
 Our capital expenditures are primarily related to acquiring land, opening and improving facilities, capitalized software development costs for new software for internal use and major software enhancements, acquiring yard equipment, and lease buyouts of certain facilities.
 We continue to develop, expand, and invest in new and existing facilities and standardize the appearance of existing locations.
-As of July 31, 2021, we have no material non-cancelable commitments for future capital expenditures.
-Capitalized software development costs were \$13.6 million, \$13.2 million, and \$8.4 million for fiscal 2021, 2020 and 2019, respectively.
+As of July 31, 2022, we have no material non-cancelable commitments for future capital expenditures.
+Capitalized software development costs were \$12.0 million, \$13.6 million, and \$13.2 million for fiscal 2022, 2021 and 2020, respectively.
 If, at any time it is determined that capitalized software provides a reduced economic benefit, the unamortized portion of the capitalized development costs will be impaired.
-See Notes to Consolidated Financial Statements, Capitalized Software Costs in Note 1-Summary of Significant Accounting Policies.
+See Notes to Consolidated Financial Statements, Capitalized Software Costs in Note 1 - Summary of Significant Accounting Policies.